- The Mueller Report

 Thus far, the most visible example of “obstruction” is the firing of James Comey as FBI Director on May 9.
 In his testimony on June 8, 2017, he stated that he felt he was fired for how he was handling the Russian investigation.
-On June 9, Rep. Al Green filed for impeachment, based Comey’s firing.
-His proposed replacement is Christopher Wray, “Bridgegate” defense attorney for Trump’s friend NJ Gov. Chris Christie.
+On June 9, Rep. Al Green-TX filed for articles of impeachment, based upon Comey’s firing.
+His proposed replacement was Christopher Wray, later FBI director, but “Bridgegate” defense attorney for Trump’s friend NJ Gov. Chris Christie.
 Wray’s law firm represents the Russian state-owned oil giants Gazprom and Rosneft, whose biggest deal in history with Sec. of State Rex Tillerson‘s ExxonMobil was stopped by Obama’s sanctions for annexing Crimea and Ukraine.
-These sanctions have been the subject of reported conversations between Russians and the Trump Campaign.
+These sanctions were the subject of a June 9, 2016, meeting between Russians including Natalia Veselnitskaya and the Trump Campaign.

 Rep. Luis Gutierrez (D-IL) called on Chair Bob Goodlatte (R-VA) to invite Trump before panel to testify under oath as Trump declared in the Rose Garden press conference following Comey’s testimony.
 The Hill Letter June 9, 2017